Nutrition Services Division Management Bulletin

 Those centers receiving public funding are required to implement a financial management system that can show that other public funding is not being used to support CACFP meals.
 Additionally, adult day care centers purchasing meals from other than clearly commercial vendors must make a determination that the meals they are receiving are not supported by other public funds.
 We encourage such centers to preserve other public funding for services they administer outside the meal service and not allow such funding to interfere with the integrity of their CACFP claims.

-If you have any questions regarding this MB, please contact the CACFP Specialist assigned to your agency listed in the Download Forms section of the Child Nutrition Information and Payment System.
-You may also contact Robin Kraus, CACFP Unit Secretary, by phone at 916-327-2991 or by e-mail at email@example.com.
+If your agency has questions regarding this MB, please contact the CACFP Specialist assigned to your agency.
+You will find a list of contact information for specialists in the Download Forms section of the Child Nutrition Information and Payment System.
+You may also contact Nancy Charpentier, CACFP Office Technician, by phone at 916-327-2991 or by e-mail at email@example.com.